 Left-to-right shunting involves oxygen-rich blood, which is pumped from the left side of the heart, mixing with oxygen-poor blood being pumped through the pulmonary artery to the lungs.
 Left-to-right shunting makes the circulation inefficient and increases the amount of blood flowing to the lungs.
 Over time, this extra blood flow damages the lung blood vessels, causing the walls of the blood vessels to thicken abnormally.
-This may happen slowly, over many decades such as with an atrial septal defect or rapidly as occurs in persistent truncus arteriosus. .
+This may happen slowly, over many decades such as with an atrial septal defect or rapidly as occurs in persistent truncus arteriosus.
 Eventually, the pressure in the damaged and thickened lung arteries can becomes so high that there is a reversal of blood flow from the right side of the heart to the left side.
 This reversal of blood flow is called Eisenmenger syndrome.
 Eisenmenger syndrome can overwork the right side of the heart, causing heart failure.
 Other complications include increasing bluish discoloration (cyanosis), abnormally increased thickness of the blood, bleeding from the lungs, and strokes.

 Disorders that may lead to Eisenmenger syndrome include

 Because birth defects of the heart are usually diagnosed and treated promptly, Eisenmenger syndrome is becoming less common in the United States.

 Symptoms include a bluish color of the skin (cyanosis), fainting, shortness of breath during activity, fatigue, and chest pain.
 Other symptoms may develop, depending on which birth defect causes Eisenmenger syndrome.